Need to know

 - Before you buy any new kitchen appliance, think about how you cook.
 Will you really use it, or is it just going to gather dust in your cupboard?

-- Some cult appliances, such as the Kmart air fryer, are often not only unnecessary but performed poorly in our tests
+- Some cult appliances, such as the $59 Kmart 3.2L air fryer, are often not only unnecessary, but also perform poorly in our tests

-- We rigorously test a wide range of appliances in our kitchen labs, so you can rely on our reviews to tell you which appliances are must-buys and which are best avoided
+- We rigorously test hundreds of appliances in our kitchen labs, so you can rely on our reviews to tell you which are must-buys and which are should-avoids

 We've all been seduced by an appliance in our time.
 You know the ones – they promise to make our lives healthier or easier, or our meals more delicious, and convince you that you just really, really need it.

 A samosa maker, you say?
 Sign me up!
-A yoghurt maker – surely I'll use that every day!
+A yoghurt machine – surely I'll use that every day!

-But how many popcorn makers, ice-cream makers or [insert random appliances] have you got gathering dust in the back of your cupboards because you only used them once?
+But how many popcorn machines, ice-cream churns or donut makers are gathering dust in the back of your cupboard because you only used them once?

-Our experts test hundreds of appliances in the CHOICE labs every year, so they know the appliances that are really worth investing in, and the ones that you're better off saving money on.
+Our experts test hundreds of appliances in the CHOICE labs every year, so they know the appliances that are really worth investing in, and the ones you're better off not buying.

-Even some of the cult products people swear by, such as the $69 Kmart air fryer or the $2999 Thermomix, were deemed unnecessary by our experts, who suggest you'd be better off kitting out your kitchen with a good oven, good cookware and a few key (actually useful!) appliances.
+Even some of the cult products people swear by, such as the $59 Kmart air fryer, were deemed unnecessary by our experts, who suggest you'd be better off kitting out your kitchen with a good oven, good cookware and a few key (actually useful!) appliances.

-CHOICE kitchen expert, Fiona Mair says: "Companies market certain appliances as making your life easy, but often they're just a gimmick that you'll only use a couple of times."
+"Companies market certain appliances as making your life easy, but often they're just a gimmick that you'll only use a couple of times," says CHOICE kitchen expert Fiona Mair.

 1. Air fryers

-Air fryers have been touted as a great investment if you want to cook foods that you'd typically deep fry, but in a healthier way, like homemade chips or frozen crumbed chicken.
+Air fryers have been touted as a great investment if you want to cook foods that you'd typically deep fry, such as homemade chips or frozen crumbed chicken, but in a healthier way.

-"Air fryers are not my favourite appliance," says Fiona Mair.
-"You might want one if you don't have an oven or if you have teenagers that want to easily cook themselves hot snacks.
-But they're very basic appliances and they can be very expensive while also taking up a lot of space.
+"Air fryers are not my favourite appliance," says Fiona.
+"You might want one if you don't have an oven, or if you have teenagers that want to easily cook themselves hot snacks.
+But they're very basic appliances and they can be very expensive, while also taking up a lot of space.

-"If you want to cook 'healthier' homemade or frozen chips, you can just toss in oil and bake in your oven – you don't need a special appliance."
+"If you want to cook 'healthier' homemade or frozen chips, bake them in your oven – you don't need a special appliance."

 If you have your heart set on an air fryer, though, we do recommend some models.
 See our air fryer reviews.

-New parents are constantly bombarded with products they're told they need to give their bubs the best start, and there's probably no other time in your life when you accumulate more useless products.
+New parents are constantly bombarded with products they're told they need to give their bub the best start, and there's probably no other time in your life when you accumulate more useless products.

-Fiona says baby food makers are one of the things that, you can rest assured, you do not need.
+Fiona says baby-food makers are one of the things – rest assured – that you absolutely do not need.

 You're better off investing in a great stick blender, blender or food processor that has multiple uses (and no cheesy baby branding) that you can use in your kitchen for many years to come.